VPNRank.io

 Are VPNs illegal in Russia?

-Russia’s 2017 VPN law prohibits VPNs from providing access to blocked websites and requires them to connect to Roskomnadzor’s systems.
+Russia’s 2017 VPN law prohibits VPNs from providing access to restricted websites and requires them to connect to Roskomnadzor’s systems.
 However, individual users are not directly penalized for using non-compliant VPNs.
 Major international VPNs (NordVPN, ExpressVPN) refuse to comply and continue to operate for Russian users.

 Which VPNs work in Russia?